ezsystems/ezplatform/GETTING_STARTED.md

 ## Limitations / Known issues
 eZ Publish 5 development is still at a very early stage (*pre-alpha*) and as such there are still a lot of limitations and (un)known issues like:

-- Session is currently not shared between the new and the legacy kernel.
 - Field templates can't be overridden for now
-- No siteaccess matching in the new kernel
 - Still a lot of work to do ;-)